 OSP is the department on campus responsible for the solicitation and management of funding from institutional funders.
 This includes the identification, submission, post-award management, and compliance for various types of funding (i.e., grants, contracts, subcontracts, cooperative agreements) from corporations and corporate foundations, private foundations, and public entities at the city, state, and federal level.
 OSP also offers a series of workshops throughout the year to faculty and staff on topics such as research funding opportunities, proposal development, budgeting and post-award grant management.

-Kristin works with faculty on the identification of funding opportunities, the development and submission of grant proposals to government funding agencies, including budget development, and is a liaison to external agencies.
+The Assistant Director works with faculty on the identification of funding opportunities, the development and submission of grant proposals to government funding agencies, including budget development, and is a liaison to external agencies.
 She provides technical assistance and monitors compliance with funder’s requirements.
 She reviews proposals for accuracy and compliance with the University of Hartford policies and works with Financial Accounting in the establishment of University grant accounts.
-Kristin also conducts faculty workshops and coordinates press releases with the Office of Communications.
+The Assistant Director also conducts faculty workshops and coordinates press releases with the Office of Communications.

 Office of Corporate and Foundation Relations, Institutional Advancement